BUTANE-Smart-Chain/Butane-docs/docs/protocol/modules/incentives.md

 and then 2) distributes these rewards to all participants of each incentive.

 1. A `RegisterIncentiveProposal` passes and an `incentive` for the proposed contract is created.
-2. An `epoch` begins and `rewards` (EVMOS and other denoms) that are minted on every block for inflation are added to the inflation pool every block.
+2. An `epoch` begins and `rewards` (Butane and other denoms) that are minted on every block for inflation are added to the inflation pool every block.
 3. Users submit transactions and call functions on the incentivized smart contracts to interact and gas gets logged through the EVM Hook.